Rock music in Ireland

 Rock music in Ireland, also known as Irish rock, has been a part of the music of Ireland since the 1960s, when the British Invasion brought British blues, psychedelic rock and other styles to the island.
-The Irish music scene in the 1960s and much of the 1970s was dominated by the unique Irish phenomenon of the 'Showbands' which were groups of professional performers who played at dancehalls and clubs across the country putting on a professional 'show' and playing all the American and British hits of the era.
+The Irish music scene in the 1960s and much of the 1970s was dominated by the unique Irish phenomenon of the 'Showbands' which were groups of professional performers who played at dancehalls and clubs across the country.
+They were putting on a professional 'show' and playing all the American and British hits of the era.
 From the mid-1970s onwards rock music in Ireland has followed a similar path to rock music in Britain.

 1960s

 In the 1960s being part of a 'Showband' was essentially the only way a professional musician in Ireland could make a living.
 Van Morrison, Henry McCullough and Rory Gallagher started working in Irish showbands, but went on to put Ireland on the rock music map.
+Van Morrison, growing up on Hyndford Street, was inspired by fellow resident George Cassidy, a jazz musician.
+Cassidy taught Morrison how to play tenor saxophone and music notation lessons, which made them bond and become friends.
 Van Morrison achieved international success in the 1960s with the beat group Them before launching a very successful solo career.
 Rory Gallagher formed the blues rock trio Taste and went on to achieve critical acclaim in his solo career which lasted until his death in 1995.
 He is considered by many music critics to be among the greatest rock guitarists of all time.
 The Strangers from Balbriggan were also very popular and had a unique sound.
 Their record "Strangers" made # 6 in the Irish charts.

 Eire Apparent, a rock band from Belfast who formed in 1967 is noted for launching the careers of Henry McCullough and Ernie Graham, and for having Jimi Hendrix play on, and produce, their only album.